dawright22/multi-cloud-connected/README.md

 ## Pre-requirements
 Before you run this you will need to:

-1.You will need to auth to GCP,Azure and AWS.
+1.You will need to auth to GCP,Azure and AWS

-2.Install helm V2 **if you use helm version 3 the tiller install will fail** 3.Install aswcli v2 https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html
+2.Install helm V2 **if you use helm version 3 the tiller install will fail**

+3.Install aswcli v2 https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html

 4.Install GKE SDK https://cloud.google.com/sdk/docs/downloads-interactive

 5.Insall Azure Cli https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-macos?view=azure-cli-latest

 ## NOTE:If you are re-running this demo for a second time please check to see if app_stack/app_<cloud>/vault/init.txt exists.
 If it does please is remove it before running the setup scripts.